Theys Eluay: Death

 Though it was from the beginning clear that only a very well organized group could have killed Theys, it took some time to have the investigation on its way.
 Elsham, the Jayapura-based human rights organization, published a report, which suggested that the murder was organized at the instigation of elements in the central government, which want to maintain national unity, at all cost.
 A special national investigation commission was set up by President Megawati to investigate not only the brains behind the murder, but also to look for possibilities of involvement of government departments or sections of the army.
 In the end four Kopassus soldiers were convicted and sentenced to 3 - 3.5 years in jail.
 The Commander in Chief of the Indonesian army, General Endriartono Sutarto, however, publicly said that he disagreed with the sentence, as these soldiers should be considered "heroes" as they had killed in order to maintain the national unity of the Republic.
 Nobody was charged with the murder of Ari, the driver of Theys, who "disappeared".
 There are, however, five witnesses who have seen Ari enter the Kopassus headquarters in Hamadi, which, by the way, is at the same location as a logging company owned by the Soeharto family.
 People, and also his parents, fear that Ari was killed by the Kopassus in Hamadi.

 A period of increased repression of all forms of protests against Indonesian rule began.
 Theys was succeeded as chairman of the PDP by Thom Beanal, his deputy.
 The PDP, however, never regained the authority and worldwide publicity it had had under the short leadership of Theys Eluay.
 The PDP, nevertheless still devoted in peaceful movement to solve Papua’s conflict.
 This culminated in its support for the creation and passing of Special Autonomy Law for Papuans in 2001.

-On 10 November 2018, Yanto Eluay, son of Theys Eluay, alongside relatives of Eluay during the 17-years anniversary of Theys Eluay killing, declared forgiveness for the perpetrators.
-He also asked Theys’ killing to not be called a “human rights violation” or be used political reasons.
+On 10 November 2018, Yanto Eluay, son of Theys Eluay, along with relatives of Eluay, during the 17-year anniversary of the Theys Eluay killing, declared forgiveness for the perpetrators.
+He also asked Theys’ killing to not be called a “human rights violation” or used for political reasons, following Boy Eluay's visit to Kopassus 63rd birthday in Cijantung, East Jakarta, in 2015, who praised the changes in the special forces conduct and forgiveness for killing his father.

 Legacy

 On 20 October 2020, the Governor of Papua Lukas Enembe, with the approval of the Ministry of Transportation and the Papua Regional People's Representative Council, renamed Sentani International Airport, the largest airport in Papua, into Dortheys Hiyo Eluay International Airport after him.
-This naming was in honour of his efforts of fighting for the rights of the Papuans, and also as one of the participants in the 1969 PEPERA.
+According to his son, Yanto Eluay, this naming was in honour of his efforts of fighting for the rights of the Papuans, and also as one of the participants in the 1969 PEPERA that help to integrate West Irian with Indonesia.
 The airport was constructed on customary land of the Eluay family that was released to the Dutch by Nero Nihiwe Eluay.